 No, this application process is to operate your business on land owned by the District/Borough Council.

-For most areas, the Licences issued under this scheme will run from 12 April* to 31 October inclusive, and run for one season only, as a response to the coronavirus pandemic.
+For most areas, the Licences issued under this scheme will run from 1 April to 30 September inclusive, and run for one season only, as a continued response to the coronavirus pandemic.